|Back to Back Issues Page|

 They bear the burden (literally) yet get very little respect in most hiking publications.

-I decided to shine the spotlight on these handy little digits by writing an article chock-full of foot care tips you can use before, during and after a hike.
+I decided to shine the spotlight on these handy little digits by writing an article for Seattle Backpackers Magazine (no longer available), chock-full of foot care tips you can use before, during and after a hike.

 My favorite tip: To short circuit inflammation, plunge hot, swollen, achy feet into an icy stream, or use your bandanna or hat to create an impromptu cold pack from a snow field.